rawlins/crawl/README.md

    except for monsters that inherit player species aptitudes.
  * TBD whether progression should be involved in monster abilities.
  * Lots of specific monster cases still in progress, too many to list.
+ * Place at least some relevant species with a friendly band on D:1
  * ...

 Long-term possibilities (not for the first release):
  * dungeon generation modifiers to make some corner cases more playable, e.g. lava or water dungeon.

+## Specific monster species notes

+These notes focus on species details that are harder to predict from knowledge of a crawl monster, so plenty of species work and aren't mentioned!

+**Animated objects** (dancing weapons, spectral weapons, animated armour): The animating object is in the player's inventory and cannot be unwielded / removed.
+Initial weapon choice is randomized; for dancing weapons this uses the standard placement types, and for spectral weapons / animated armour, which don't normally place, the choice is very random, with some bias towards a fairly good item (artefacts are possible).
+Because this could cause people to waste a lot of time start-scumming, the monster selection screen exceptionally accepts an item specification for these species.
+For example, `dancing weapon ; singing sword` is a valid monster name.
+Randomized specs will work too, provided they place the right item type.
+(Partial name matching doesn't apply to the item choice, so you will need to use an exact item specification.)

+**Bai Suzhen**: A player Bai Suzhen's transformation is not permanent, but uses a version of dragonform with the Bai Suzhen dragon properties.
+(To play as the dragon only, start as "Bai Suzhen dragon".)

+**Spriggan riders**: the hornet always dies first, so if a Spriggan Rider player dies, they become a regular Spriggan.

+---

 **Original DCSS README follows**